Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Send' and the resource 'signing reminder' to pending signers on a document or document group.
-It effectively distinguishes from sibling tools like 'send_invite' for initial invites.
+The description explicitly states the verb 'send' and the resource 'signing reminder to pending signers on a document or document group'.
+It clearly distinguishes from siblings like 'send_invite' (initial invitation) by focusing on reminders for pending signers.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.